 Instructions

-• Add 10-20 drops of food colouring and mix some more, until the colour is visible throughout.
+- Add 10-20 drops of food coloring and mix some more, until the color is visible throughout.

 Notes